sandsmark/aicompo-tg17/README.md

 ---

+### The bombs

+Watch out!
+They sting!

+On a serious note though, not too much about them except for the `state` property.
+This tells you how many ticks the bomb has left to live.
+At a state of 0, the bomb will explode in a horizontal and vertical direction, covering the total of 5 tiles vertically and horizontally creating a + sign.

+---

 ### Playing the game!

 When first connecting to the server, you have the possibility to emit the message `JSON\n`.
 This will make the server emit all the data in JSON-format.